WebChemistry/simple-json/README.md

 ## Simple json parser

-JSON which is not so strict and very similar with JS object syntax.
+JSON which is not so strict and very similar to JS object syntax.

 `{ key: value, }` = ` ['key' => 'value'] ` \